ethyde/workflow/CONTRIBUTING.md

   > `.env` files to store your variables and add them to `.gitignore` to be excluded.
 Instead, commit a `.env.example` which serves as a guide for developers.
 For production, you should still set your environment variables in the standard way. [read more](https://medium.com/@rafaelvidaurre/managing-environment-variables-in-node-js-2cb45a55195f)

 * It’s recommended to validate environment variables before your app starts.
-[Look at this sample](./configWithTest.sample.js) using `joi` to validate provided values.

   _Why:_